Google to keep most of its employees at home until July 2021

-SAN RAMON, Calif.
-(AP) — Google has decided that most of its 200,000 employees and contractors should work from home through next June, a sobering assessment of the pandemic's potential staying power from the company providing the answers for the world's most trusted internet search engine.
+Google has decided that most of its 200,000 employees and contractors should work from home until next June.

+It's a sobering assessment of the pandemic's potential to linger from the company providing the answers for the world's most trusted internet search engine.

-The remote-work order issued Monday by Google CEO Sundar Pichai also affects other companies owned by Google's corporate parent, Alphabet Inc. It marks a six-month extension of Google's previous plan to keep most of its offices closed through the rest of this year.
+The remote-work order, issued by Google CEO Sundar Pichai yesterday, also affects other companies owned by Google's corporate parent, Alphabet Inc.

+It marks a six-month extension of Google's previous plan to keep most of its offices closed through the rest of this year.

 "I know this extended timeline may come with mixed emotions and I want to make sure you're taking care of yourselves," wrote Pichai, who is also Alphabet's CEO, in an email to employees.

-Pichai's decision was first reported by The Wall Street Journal.
+Pichai's decision was first reported by the Wall Street Journal.

 The prolonged lockdown of Google's offices could influence other major employers to take similar precautions, given that the technology industry has been at the forefront of the shift to remote work that has been triggered by the spread of the novel coronavirus.

-Even before the World Health Organization declared a pandemic on March 11, Google and many other prominent tech firms had been telling their employees to work from home.
+Even before the World Health Organisation declared a pandemic on March 11, Google and many other prominent tech firms had been telling their employees to work from home.

 Google had originally planned to allow a significant number of employees to begin returning to its Mountain View, California, headquarters and other offices during the summer.
 But the pandemic's ongoing spread prompted Google to push back the reopening until January and now it has prompted yet another delay.